 Mandate of the EQAO Advisory Committee (EAC)

-The Education Quality and Accountability Office Advisory Committee (EAC) is charged with providing advice on EQAO programs and policies through the Chief Assessment Officer to the Chief Executive Officer.
+The Education Quality and Accountability Office Advisory Committee (EAC) is charged with providing advice on EQAO programs and policies through the Director, Assessment and Reporting, to the Chief Executive Officer.

 EAC replaces the Assessment Advisory Committee, established in 1996.
 It was a committee of EQAO charged with providing advice on assessment activities only.
 Since the role of EQAO involves more than large-scale assessment, the committee has been repurposed and renamed.